tusharbose11/GRIP-Phase2/README.md

 # GRIP-Phase2
-Demonstration of how to use the REST APIs using Postman and Flask.
+Created a CRUD REST API using Postman and Flask.